roobottom/portfolio/source/styleguide/components/prose-example.md

 You can also ==mark out some text== that may be of particular importance.

+## Footnotes

+On occasion, you may have call[^1] to expand on a point you've made that you wish to reference outside the flow[^2] of the document.
+This can be achieved[^3] with a footnote.

 *[CSS]: Cascading Style Sheets
 *[ANWIAN]: A number which is a number

+[^1]: Or need, a requirement or a particular hankering.
+[^2]: That is to say you wish to provide the [inquisitive reader](https://duckduckgo.com/?q=inquisitive+reader) a reference without disturbing the flow for others.
+[^3]: There are other ways too, brackets for instance, but they're sometimes not useful for the reason described above.